-Learning Objectives for the Biblical Studies Minor Students will be able to:
+Learning Objectives for the Biblical Studies Minor

 - 1. Demonstrate a knowledge of the primary text of scripture - 2.
 Engage in inductive Bible study and deployment of relevant tools - 3.
 Discuss the larger picture of the unfolding storyline of redemptive history.